themisir/themisir.com/content/posts/memory.md

 The job of the bootloader is to make the system ready for the OS and load the kernel program into the memory, prepare hardware if necessary and give the control to the kernel program.

 So, bootloader is just another layer to stick different pieces together, OS to the BIOS in this case.
 They also play an important role in memory management.
-They usually initialize memory regions using the information collected from the BIOS and pass this information down to the OS kernel.
+They usually initialize memory regions using the information collected from the BIOS and pass this information down to the kernel.

 With all the hardware and memory mapping information at hand, the kernel can start other components of the operation system and can let programs to use this memory space.